HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

   )
 }}

-Based on real user data from [Chrome UX Report (CrUX)](https://developer.chrome.com/docs/crux), FCP performance has improved across both desktop and mobile devices since 2024\.
-Specifically, the proportion of desktop sites achieving a 'Good' FCP rose by 2%, while mobile sites saw a 4% increase.
+FCP performance improved across both desktop and mobile since 2024.
+The share of desktop sites achieving a "Good" FCP increased by 2%, while mobile sites saw a larger gain of 4%.
+FCP can be broadly understood as consisting of two main parts, each influenced by different aspects of the loading process.

-While the increase is not drastic, we can still attempt to understand what's driving these FCP improvements.
-We can view the metric as consisting of two distinct parts.
-The first is the **initial network and server response**, captured by [Time to First Byte (TTFB)](https://web.dev/articles/ttfb).
-This includes connection setup (such as the TCP/QUIC handshake), redirects, and server processing time, and is primarily influenced by network infrastructure and protocol efficiency.
-The second part is **client-side rendering**, which begins after the first byte is received.
-This is the time it takes for browsers to parse and render the first part of the webpage's content, and is influenced by browser engine, render-blocking resources, and user hardware quality.
+- The **first** is the **network and server overhead**, captured by [Time to First Byte (TTFB)](https://web.dev/articles/ttfb).
+This includes connection setup, redirects, and server processing time, and is largely influenced by network infrastructure and protocol efficiency.
+When a Service Worker serves a response from cache, the network round trip can be avoided, improving TTFB on repeat visits.
+However, Service Worker startup can also add latency, which [Navigation Preload](https://web.dev/blog/navigation-preload) helps mitigate by starting the network request in parallel during initialization.
+- The **second part** is **client-side rendering**, which begins after the first byte is received.
+This reflects the time required for the browser to parse resources and render the first visible content on the page, and is influenced by factors such as browser behavior, render-blocking resources, and user hardware capabilities.

 {{ figure_markup(
   image="ttfb-performance-by-year-and-device-2025.png",